Saftiges Dinkel-Karotten-Brot

 80 g ground flaxseed

-30 grams of pumpkin seeds
+30 g pumpkin seeds

 100 g grated carrot

-50 g zucchini grated
+50 g grated zucchini

 Preparation: